 Business in the cannabis world is booming, to say the least.
-Marijuana is now legal for medical use in 33 states and the district of Colombia, while permitted recreationally in 11 states and counting.
+Marijuana is now legal for medical use in 33 states and the District of Columbia, while permitted recreationally in 11 states and counting.

 Public opinion on cannabis has experienced a total sea change in the last generation, and polling indicates more Americans than ever favor legalization at the national level.
 The latest poll, from the Pew Research Center, found that 67 percent of Americans now back federal legalization, up from 62 percent in 2018.